ChrisEssery/group-project/Portfolio/UX_Design.md

 ## Identification of users and stakeholders

-When identifying the users and stakeholders we took the decision to...
+When identifying the users and stakeholders we took the decision to have two end-users and two additional stakeholders, namely a product manager who could advise us on the design of our product and a care home manager acting as a sponsor.
+These end-users and stakeholders are all proto-personas, meaning that they are fictional characters whose identities have been used to represent real feedback from real users.
+These proto-personas are based on assumptions about the relevant stakeholders, and are designed to simulate a real-life agile project wherein there is a continuous dialogue between the software development team and their clients, owing to its client-led approach.

 <div align="center">